mthdht/lantern-docs/docs/guide/introduction.md

 - Mix and match multiple approaches

 :::tip Framework-Agnostic
 At its core, Lantern is a **class application system**.
-The theme maps semantic concepts to CSS class strings—nothing more, nothing less.
-Lantern doesn't process CSS—it just applies the class strings you define.
+The theme maps semantic concepts to CSS class strings.
+Nothing more, nothing less.
+Lantern doesn't process CSS.
+It just applies the class strings you define.
 The actual styling is entirely up to you.
 :::

 ## Architecture Overview